 Heating & Cooling Policy

+Oakland University heating and cooling policy.
+Non-OU personal electric heaters are not allowed on campus.
+They cover up HVAC issues, create fire hazards, and consume SIGNIFICANT amounts of electricity.
 However, an innovative, controlled heater will be provided in cases where your HVAC cannot provide the proper heating.
-Call the work control center at 2381 to report a problem or request a heater or click here for an on-line request.
+Call the work control center at 2381 to report a problem or request a heater, or submit an on-line request.